 The ‘WOW!’s are anything specific to you e.g. family, friends, nature, a place, a sport etc.

-Write or draw your ‘WOW!’s around the word WOW on their piece of paper.
+Write or draw your ‘WOW!’s around the word WOW on your piece of paper.

 Adapted from Hands on Scotland.